-See Constitution - Article IX, Pages 20.
+ELIGIBILITY See Constitution - Article IX, Pages 20.
 Only two (2) non-current team players will be allowed to move up to play in the higher division per game.

-Two divisions will be created based on the following criteria:

-- Division 1 Any school wishing to compete at the NOSSA level - Division 2 All remaining schools

-Division 1 will be the only vehicle for entry into NOSSA.
+SCHEDULING Two divisions will be created based on the following criteria: Division 1 - Any school wishing to compete at the NOSSA level Division 2 - All remaining schools Division 1 will be the only vehicle for entry into NOSSA.
 There will be no challenge games between divisions.
 Schools shall declare by the second Monday in September whether they have a junior and/or senior team.
 The junior team does not need to follow the senior team in terms of division of play.
 There will be a convener for each of Division I and Division II.
 The playoff structure for each league will be determined at the pre-season meeting.
 Division I and Division II champions will be declared and will receive a trophy and appropriate awards.
 Single games will be scheduled to start at 6pm.
 Double header games will be played at 5pm and 6:30pm.
 Triple header games will be played at 5pm, 6:30pm and 8pm.
 If an unbalanced schedule is required, the win-loss record will only be counted in the first round of play, and not count for the extra games drawn (ex, 7 team league and 6 games count for win-loss record, single round robin).
 For additional information refer to the Constitution - Article XII, Pages 26-27, (c) and Article XIII, Pages 28-29.

-The times for the city championship will be as follows: Div II - Junior - 5pm, Senior - 7pm.
-Mid/Div I - Midget - 12pm, Junior - 2pm, Senior - 4pm.
+The host school shall set the game times to be no earlier than 12pm and no later than 8pm start times in consecutive 2 hour time slots.
 Games will be played at the highest ranking senior school.